 Following a rigourous certification period, the team spend over $5million in renovations to reduce the lodge’s carbon footprint.
-These measures included implementing solar passive design principles, converting 95% of lights to LED, water saving tapes and toilet, and installing a part of the Fuji wastewater system.
+These measures included implementing solar passive design principles, converting 95% of lights to LED, water saving taps and toilet, and installing a part of the Fuji wastewater system.

 Reducing waste, installing worm farms and compost bins and building a large organic market garden to reduce food miles were also part of the grand plan.